 Deliciously easy Walnut Butterscotch Slow Cooker Fudge is the perfect festive Christmas treat - great for gifts or a cookie exchange!

-- 1 lb chocolate White melting candy or almond bark
+- 1 lb white chocolate chips or almond bark

 - 1/2 cup heavy cream

-In a slow cooker, add white chocolate chips, butterscotch chips, and walnuts.
+- In a 5 or 6 quart slow cooker, add white chocolate chips, butterscotch chips, and walnuts.

 - Cook on low for 4 hours.

 - After 4 hours, remove lid, stir well to mix, and pour into lined glass dish or silicone baking pan.

 - Top fudge with celtic sea salt and press it lightly to stick to top of fudge.

 - Cool in refrigerator for 2 hours or freezer for 1 hour.

 - Remove from pan and slice to serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases at no extra expense to you.